Sajid-Bit/Feature_Engineering/README.md

 * The chi-square goodness of fit test: <br/>
 is used to test whether the frequency distribution of a categorical variable is different from your expectations.
 * The chi-square test of independence: <br/>
- is used to test whether two categorical variables are related to each other.